LucasMc17/Ultimate-React-Crossword/README.md

 ## Want to Learn More?

-Feel free to browse the full documentation HERE!
-Or check out the project on GitHub HERE.
+Feel free to check out the [project on GitHub](https://github.com/LucasMc17/Ultimate-React-Crossword)!
+Full documentation is coming soon!